 Trader Joe’s Fruit Wrap

-Apple Wild Berry Ingredients: Apple puree concentrate, apple juice concentrate, strawberry puree concentrate, raspberry puree concentrate, citrus pectin, elderberry juice concentrate, natural flavors, lemon juice concentrate.
+Trader Joe’s Fruit Wrap Ingredients (Apple Wild Berry): Apple puree concentrate, apple juice concentrate, strawberry puree concentrate, raspberry puree concentrate, citrus pectin, elderberry juice concentrate, natural flavors, lemon juice concentrate.

 Many fruit rolls-ups are fruit flavored candy masquerading as a healthy snack.
 Other fruit strips contain unwanted artificial ingredients.
 It is best to avoid the following fruit leathers and fruit rolls.